wojciech-kulik/xcodebuild.nvim/README.md

 - [x] [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) integration to show pickers with selectable project options.
 - [x] Picker with all available actions.

-## 👷 Limitations

-- [ ] If you have multiple test classes named the same across the project, test results could be presented in the wrong file.
-So far, I couldn't find any reliable way to find the corresponding file path based on the class name and target name.
-The plugin first tries to find any swift file matching test class name - that's the fastest way.
-If there is no match, it tries to use LSP to locate that class.

 ## ⚡️ Requirements

 - [Neovim](https://neovim.io) (not sure which version, use the new one :D).